mxayon/blog/_posts/2019-05-11-evoepoch-chronomap.markdown

 ## Big Bang Connection
 The big bang theory theme song may have influenced me, to a certain extent, in film class adding continuity is taught early on so that one could incorporate a continuation early on and it was my favorite design aspect of making films.
-For example, how young sheldon ties in the whole series by going back to how Sheldon became Sheldon, the more I empathize I think of it more often and grow more fond.
+For example, how young sheldon ties in the whole series by going back to how Sheldon became Sheldon.
+Whenever things are tied in together I am fully amused.
+Furthermore if it is almost seemless.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xCZPuaHJ-UA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>Big Bang Theory Theme Song Animated</iframe>

 Succinctly enough when I got the start of the internet era,(in the chronomap) I came across the Tim Berner's Lee talk